candlepin/candlepin.github.io/docs/candlepin/owner_hierarchy.md

 This was the first option to come to mind but I think it quickly begins to look infeasible and messy.
-For one, much of the data in an export is already there (products / consumer types / rules), only the Entitlement importer would be re-usable.
+For one, much of the data in an export is already there (products / consumer types / rules), only the Entitlement importer would be reusable.
 If so, then the process would become an upstream subscription becomes an upstream pool, an on-site Candlepin is deployed and registered as an upstream consumer, who then binds and obtains entitlments with a quantity.
 The export is generated and then imported on-site, those entitlements now translate